dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 Cryptographic operations in .NET are performed by existing system libraries.
 As with most technological decisions, there are various pros and cons.
-Since the system already has a vested interested in making the cryptography libraries safe from security vulnerabilities, and already has an update mechanism that system administrators should be using, .NET gets to benefit from this reliability.
+Since the system already has a vested interest in making the cryptography libraries safe from security vulnerabilities, and already has an update mechanism that system administrators should be using, .NET gets to benefit from this reliability.
 Users who have requirements to use FIPS-validated algorithm implementations also get that benefit for free (when the system libraries are FIPS-validated, of course).